LaunchCodeEducation/liftoff-curriculum/content/project-planning/overview/_index.md

 - Visible progress on your project every week

 Making a project, especially your first team project, can be a daunting task.
-You will have to work on your project multiple times a week outside of class, in addition to the prep work and assignments.
-Since you are working on a team project, you may have to schedule working time with your team outside of class.
+You will have to work on your project **multiple times a week outside of class**, in addition to the prep work and assignments.
+Since you are working on a team project, **you may have to schedule working time with your team outside of class**.
 We estimate that you will need to work **at least 20 hours each week** to make it through this course successfully.

 {{% notice style="note" %}}
    Schedule **at least 1 team meeting** outside of class for project work before Class 2 meets.
 You can decide when, where, and for how long together.
 This can be virtual or in-person, your choice.